Joseos123/hololive_schedule/README.md

 If you like what is here, please support the original creator!!
 # hololive_schedule

-`hololive_schedule` is a macOS status bar plugin using BitBar.
+`hololive_schedule` is a macOS and KDE status bar plugin using BitBar and Kargos.
 It can help you get the streaming information of hololive members conveniently, just in your status bar.

 > BitBar can run your scripts regularly and put the output on your status bar.
 You can go to [here](https://github.com/matryer/bitbar) to install BitBar and know how it works.